-- Newborn Life Support; Resuscitation Council UK Guideline (2010)
+- Newborn Life Support Guideline; Resuscitation Council UK Guideline (2010)

-- Percutaneous closure of patent foramen ovale to prevent recurrent cerebral embolic events, NICE Interventional Procedure Guidance (Dec 2013)
+- Percutaneous closure of patent foramen ovale to prevent recurrent cerebral embolic events; NICE Interventional Procedure Guidance, December 2013

 - Moller JH, Taubert KA, Allen HD, et al; Cardiovascular health and disease in children: current status.
 A Special Writing Group from the Task Force on Children and Youth, American Heart Association.
 Circulation.
 1994 Feb;89(2):923-30.